spencerkingman/personal-page/_posts/2020-09-02-strange-young-girls.md

 This alternation and balance between solo and ensemble singing mirrors, at the album level, a formula that is at work in their biggest hits (for instance, think of how effective the "Stopped into a church..." entry is in "California Dreamin'").
 There is plenty of innocent, low-stakes fun to balance the soaring melancholy that was their calling card.
 The _Farewell_ collection feels like a perfectly sequenced mixtape.

-The pop energy of the tracks, already naturally high, was turned up even higher for me by my cheap, belt-driven turntable.
+For me, lying in a sleeping bag on the floor of my old bedroom, the pop energy of the tracks, already naturally high, was turned up even higher by a fluke of my cheap, belt-driven turntable.
 It spun a little faster than the standard 33 1/3 rpm, making the tempos faster, the pitches higher (and slightly more on key).
 I only figured this out later, upon hearing a CD version of their greatest hits.
 I had an extremely negative reaction to the songs playing at their actual speed.
 In contrast to what I had known, they sounded sluggish and sloppy.
-It damaged this beautiful illusion that I had built up about the band.
-I was never able to recover that original feeling for the songs.
+It cracked my illusory concept of the band, and I was never able to recover that original feeling for the songs.

-Something analagous happened when I learned more about
+Something analagous happened when I learned more about the backstories of Mama Cass, John Phillips, etc...